slowriot/libtelegram/README.md

 # Crossplatform Compatibility #
 All components used in this library should be fully cross-platform compatible;
 that means at the very least Linux, OS X and Windows.
-However, it has not been tested anywhere but Linux yet, and the examples and their Makefile may require modificaiton to build on other platforms.
+However, it has not been tested anywhere but Linux yet, and the examples and the CMakeLists.txt may require modificaiton to build on other platforms.
 Let's face it, though, real servers are always going to be Linux.